 Butter chicken poutine, in my mind, is the best of two worlds.
-The spiciness of the butter chicken and the creaminess of the ricotta are a match made in heaven.
-Top those on some crisp oven-baked french fries, what else would one need to be in heaven?
+The spiciness of the curry and the creaminess of the ricotta is a match made in heaven.
+Add to this some crisp oven-baked french fries, what else would one need to be in heaven?
 In my opinion, not much else, or perhaps a cold beer on the side would do the trick.

-The most complicated ingredients to making the perfect butter chicken poutine are all the spices that go into making the delicious butter chicken.
+The most complicated ingredients for this poutine recipe are all the spices that go into making the delicious butter chicken.

 Making the french fries

 If you are baking your own fries, preheat the oven to 425 degrees F. If you are using store-bought fries, follow the package instructions for heating them.

 To make your own, chop 2 large baking potatoes into thin french-fry style strips.
 Put them into a large mixing bowl and pour 2 tablespoons of oil on them.
 Sprinkle with salt and pepper to taste.
 Mix well so that the fries are coated.
 Line two 9×13 inch baking trays with parchment paper and arrange the fries on them.
 Make sure that you do not overcrowd the tray and only lay one layer of fries.
 If you overcrowd the trays, the fries will be soggy instead of crisp.

 Bake for about 15 mins or so and then turn the fries over so they bake evenly and are crisp on both sides.
 Continue to bake for another 15 or so mins.
 The cooking time will depend on your oven.

 More Indian recipes you will Like

 Making the “gravy”

 While the fries are baking, let’s make the butter chicken gravy.
 In a large saucepan, heat 2 tablespoons of butter and 1 tablespoon of vegetable oil.
 Once heated, add 2 finely chopped garlic cloves and one teaspoon of grated ginger to the pan.
 Cook for about 2 minutes or until the mix starts to brown a little.